 Sol Lee, South Korea, 2015

-F. COW DUNG PAINTING
+F. COW DUNG SCULPTURE

 Can you imagine using cow dung to decorate your house and keep heat in?
 According to Indian mythology cow dung is divine.
 Purity symbols are often used for home decoration in India.
 It is an art form which will be taught in workshops.